The 'Just Married, Please Excuse' Contest

 II

-On an even lighter note: Where Mama-go-to by the way?
+On an even lighter note: Where is Mama-go-to by the way?
 J If Mama-go-to Gurgaon, then how about Papa?
 J

 1. Very hilarious.
 Looks like your whole family (including extended family) loves Shakespearean plays, especially Comedy of Errors and Twelfth Night.